 The city of the Tribes is the perfect place for a pint, if you are just stopping by or have a full weekend to explore the many pubs, bars and restaurants.
-With a lively college and international population, great street music as well as pub performances and delicious food, there is something for everything in Galway city.
+With a lively college and international population, great street music as well as pub performances and delicious food, there is something for everyone in Galway city.

 Once you have decided where to stay in Galway city, the next thing to do is to find the best places to eat and drink.
 No need to worry, we have it covered!
 In this article we will list our top pubs and bars in the city of Galway, from the traditional Irish pub experience to modern bars and everything in between!